UQ-UQx/edxchatclient/README.md

 ##License
 This project is licensed under the terms of the MIT license.

+The module is built on top of the Candy-Chat jabber client - https://github.com/candy-chat/

 ##Contact
 The best contact point apart from opening github issues or comments is to email technical@uqx.uq.edu.au